 Social Relief of Distress (SRD) grants

 Applications for the special COVID-19 Social Relief of Distress grant are only electronic.
-DO NOT VISIT SASSA OFFICES TO APPLY FOR THIS GRANT.
 If you need assistance to apply, SASSA staff and appointed volunteers can assist.

 The Special COVID-19 Social Relief of Distress amount is R350 per month, from the date it is approved.
-The grant will only be paid for a period from May until October.
-However, if applicants only apply in July, they will be paid from the month in which they apply – there will be no backpay.
+Applicants will be paid from the month in which they apply – there will be no backpay.

 Applicants must be: